miso-lims/walkthroughs/workshop/3-incoming.md

 1. Open the _Samples_ section on the _Edit Project_ page to see your newly created samples.

-(At the moment, searching on the _List Samples_ page is quite slow but you are welcome to try using that page to view your samples.)
+(You can also find your samples by searching on the _List Samples_ page or by using the widget on the MISO front page.
+At the moment, searching on the _List Samples_ page is quite slow but you are welcome to try using that page to view your samples.
+The widget is fast but does not show enough information for the following exercises.))

 You only created a single Sample but at least two are in this list: the Reference tissue as well as the Identity.
 The Identity sample was automatically